JazzDivision/mini_warehouse_build/README.md

 # SQL Data Pipeline Project

-## Overview
+## Introduction

+A SQL-based mini data warehouse project demonstrating an end-to-end data pipeline from raw CSV ingestion to a structured star schema for analysis.

-This project demonstrates a simple SQL data pipeline using a small dataset of users, orders, and products.
+This project demonstrates how raw data can be transformed into an analysis-ready data model using SQL.

-The goal is to:
+The pipeline includes:

-- Load raw data from CSV files
+- Loading raw data from CSV files
+- Cleaning and validating records
-- Clean and validate the data
+- Structuring the data into a star schema for analytical querying

-- Structure it into a relational model that supports analysis
+## Pipeline Overview

+CSV Files
+↓
+Raw Tables (no transformation)
+↓
+Staging Tables (cleaning & validation)
+↓
+Star Schema (fact + dimension tables)
+↓
+Analytical Queries

 ---

-## Approach
+## Design Approach

-The pipeline is built in three stages:
+This project uses a layered approach to separate concerns:

+- Raw layer preserves original data
+- Staging layer handles cleaning and validation
+- Final model structures data for analysis

+This makes the pipeline easier to debug, maintain, and extend.

+---

 ### 1. Raw Layer